Home > Business > Logistics purchasing > Supplier, key profession in the supply chain

 The supplier of tomorrow will be data-driven.

-A pivotal function within the company, the supplier coordinates operations according to the constraints of suppliers, the purchasing department, production and logistics.
-So he plays a key role for the smooth running of the company, its profitability and customer satisfaction.
-His job title varies depending on the scope of his missions, the size and sector of activity of the company: supply manager, stock manager, supply and purchasing planning manager, raw materials supplier, factory supplier, customer supplier …
+As a pivotal position within the company, the procurement officer coordinates operations according to the constraints of suppliers, the purchasing department, production and logistics.
+He therefore plays a key role in the smooth running of the company, its profitability and customer satisfaction.
+Job titles vary according to the scope of the role, the size of the company and its sector of activity: procurement manager, stock manager, procurement and purchasing planning manager, raw materials procurement officer, plant procurement officer, customer procurement officer, etc.

 3 main missions

-1/ Define the business needs
+1/ Defining the company's needs

 2/ Manage processes and service providers

-3/ Monitoring of supply operations
+3/ Monitoring supply operations

-Management of the supply service
+Management of the procurement department

-Sectoral specificities
+Sector specificities

 What skills do you need?

-Evolution of skills in a context of digitalization
+Skills development in a context of digitalisation

-TECHNICAL SKILLS (hard skills/know-how)
+TECHNICAL SKILLS (hard skills)

 • Proficiency in supply chain management software

-• Mastery of data exploitation tools
+• Mastery of data processing tools

 • Fluency in English (professional level) and possibly another foreign language